kenkaijie/poco/README.md

 This is a small toy project that produces a bare minimum cooperative task framework.

-The objective here is to provide the minimum functionalities needed by a scheduler in order to support general purpose applications on a bare metal device.
+The objective is to provide a minimal framework for bare metal devices.

 ## Nutshell